History of Sex in Cinema:

 The first gay-friendly independent film with homoerotic content was this gay frontier romance (about free love among the Loon tribe) with some nudity.
 It was based upon Richard Amory's (pseudonym Richard Love) fictional and erotic Loon Trilogy, Soon of the Loon (1966), followed by Song of Aaron (1967), and Listen, the Loon Sings (1968).

 The coming-of-age story about tormented gay love was set in 1870's California.

-It was released with the tagline: "Curious?
-Have you ever wondered about a love story between two men?"
+It was released with the tagline:

 It provided audiences with one of its first serious representations of homosexuality, although the film was campy and amateurish.
 One scene was fairly well-acted, an earnest fireside talk between Ephraim MacIver (Morgan Royce) and Cyrus Wheelwright (John Iverson) followed by a tender kiss.